nvda-es/TeleNVDA/readme.md

 ## Controlling the remote machine

 Once the session is connected, the user of the controlling machine can press f11 to start controlling the remote machine (e.g. by sending keyboard keys or braille input).
+This gesture can be changed from NVDA Input Gestures Dialog.
 When NVDA says controlling remote machine, the keyboard and braille display keys you press will go to the remote machine.
 Furthermore, when the controlling machine is using a braille display, information from the remote machine will be displayed on it.
 Press f11 again to stop sending keys and switch back to the controlling machine.
 For best compatibility, please ensure that the keyboard layouts on both machines match.